top of page

 This one is huge.
 Facebook and countless other websites badly want your data.
 But they don't just come out and say it because no one would tolerate that.
 Buried deep, deep inside the Terms of Service* is the legalese that describes how your data is used (or misused).
 They know very well that no one except watchdog groups will ever read those walls of text a/k/a the Terms of Service.
 This is another dark pattern.

-The more likely that someone (that's you, dear reader) might think long and hard or be reluctant about agreeing to a condition in order to proceed, the more likely that said web site will obfuscate that condition.
+The more likely that someone (that's you, dear reader) might be reluctant about agreeing to terms in order to proceed, the more likely that said web site will obfuscate those terms.
 Websites and companies that do this are deliberately trying to deceive you!
 That should be illegal.

 * The Terms of Service (TOS) is the document that gives websites and companies the permission and legal cover to do many of the dodgy things they do.
 Most TOSs are extraordinarily lengthy legal agreements, taking a long time to read and fully comprehend.
 This is deliberate.